“Sticks and stones may break my bones, but words will never hurt me.”

 Proverbs 12:22 (ESV)

-It’s better to not speak than tell a lie.
+It’s better not to speak than to tell a lie.

 The worst part, once you become a liar and people recognize you are a liar, that will become your reputation.
 Your friends and family will not trust liars.